EMP White LogoErin Morrison Photography Logo

 3. Create a Budget

-Now that you two are talking let’s talk money.
+Now that you two are talking, let’s talk money.
 No one likes to talk about money.
 It can be, well, awkward.
-However, before you can really move forward with any of your wedding plans, this discussion has to be had – whether it’s between you and your spouse or you, your spouse and the parents.
+However, before you can really move forward with any of your wedding plans, this discussion has to be had – whether it’s between you and your spouse or you, your spouse, and the parents.
 This is where the reality of the situation lies.
-The answer to the budget question may determine so many factors you will have to consider for your wedding day: venue, guest list, length of engagement, bridal party size, wedding dress, etc.
+The answer to the budget question may determine many factors you will have to consider for your wedding day: the venue location, guest list, engagement length, bridal party size, wedding dress, etc.

 4. Narrow Your Date or Season